twbs/bootstrap/site/content/docs/5.0/getting-started/parcel.md

 ### Or build app files

-Builded files are in build/ folder
+Built files are in the `build/` folder

 {{< highlight bash >}}
 npm run build